robotahmid07-debug/Team-Obsidian_BuildAthon_Competition-by-RoboNauts/README.md

 ### Team Obsidian · BuildAthon 2026 (RoboNauts) · Track C: Agritech

-> **Train centrally.
-Deploy locally.
+> **Trained centrally.
+Deployed locally.
 Collect physically.
 Keep the robot controller independent from the AI inference pipeline.**

 ---

-## 📁 Repository File Map — *Which File Is For What*
+##  Repository File Map — *Which File Is For What*

-**Start here.** This table tells you exactly what each file/folder does.
+**Start here.** This table tells us exactly what each file/folder does.

 | Path | File / Folder | What It Is | Why It Matters |
 |---|---|---|---|